dqhieu/hieudinh-com/app/blog/how-to-build-the-macos-dock-part-1.md

 # Pin the container to the bottom of the display

 Finally, let’s pin our container to the bottom of the display—right where the Dock traditionally lives.
-We’ll use a WindowBackground view alongside an `NSWindowDelegate` to calculate and update our window’s frame position.
+We’ll use a `WindowBackground` view as the delegation of `NSWindowDelegate` to calculate and update our window’s frame position.

 Since we want the container at the bottom, we can compute its origin by setting:

-• `x = screenFrame.midX - (windowFrame.width / 2)`
+- `x = screenFrame.midX - (windowFrame.width / 2)`
-• `y = screenFrame.minY + padding`
+- `y = screenFrame.minY + padding`

 Here’s the complete code: